zdai-io/zkVoting/smart-contract/README.md

-# Smart contract for security transfer
+# Smart contract for security voting